 $1,229 per credit (graduate-level courses)

-For information on how to pay for your online RN to MSN program, check out the following pages:
+For information on how to get help pay for your online RN to MSN program, check out the following pages: